vjousse/vim-for-humans-book/rst/en/introduction.rst

     Friendly advice: for your slideshows, don't hesitate to use something like `impress.js <http://bartaz.github.com/impress.js>`_.
 It's using HTML/JS/CSS and I highly recommend that you use it to do awesome presentations based on non-proprietary technologies.
 You can have a look at `reveal.js <http://lab.hakim.se/reveal-js/>`_ too, and its online editor `slide.es <http://slid.es/>`_.

 **Teacher**
-    It's time to set an example for your student and to teach them a tool they will use during their entire life.
+    It's time to set an example for your students and to teach them a tool they will use during their entire life.
 A lot more than any other programming language.

 **Coder**
     To invest time in your daily tool is something essential.
 You'll anyway have to learn keyboard shortcuts, so you'd better do it for something useful.
 If this investment is still profitable 10 years from now, it's the perfect investment, it's |vim|.